 And now, without further ado, let’s see the best places to hide your safe in your house.

 An attic can serve as a great place to conceal your safe or valuables for several reasons.
 First of all, as I’ve already mentioned, burglars try to spend as little time in the house as possible.
 So it’s more likely they’ll start searching in the rooms and skip the attic completely.

 According to a survey, most thieves start searching for valuables in the master bedroom.
 The attic is among the least popular places.

 Escaping from a room takes little time, while in an attic one can easily get trapped.
 That’s the main reason criminals usually spend no time in the attic.
 It’s just not worth the risk and they don’t want to jeopardize being caught.

 You can make the attic even less attractive by making it harder to get there (e.g. don’t keep ladders nearby or just lock the entrance of the attic).
 Of course, it’s not a great idea to put the safe simply in the middle of the attic.
-You should find a barely noticeable spot, that’s hardly visible for strangers.
+You should find a barely noticeable spot that’s hardly visible to strangers.

 You can camouflage the safe with old boxes or anything that’s normal to keep in an attic.
 You can also use some funny stickers to deceive burglars.
 I really like this pack on Amazon.

 The main disadvantage of hiding your safe in the attic is that it’s pretty hard to reach.
 That’s why if you need to open the safe on a daily basis or accessibility is important, I recommend you choose another location.

 Quick Tip: Much depends on the items you want to store in the safe and the structure of your home.
 If you want to give the lowest chance for burglars to find your safe, always choose a place considering the unique properties of your house.
 A small safe in a busy attic, for instance, is a pretty secure combination.